 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Township's basic financial statements.
 The combining and individual nonmajor fund financial statements and combining custodial fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The combining and individual nonmajor fund financial statements and combining custodial fund financial statements are the responsibility of management and were derived from and related directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting in a corract with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.